UNICORNER FARM

-We have been raising Miniature Horses here in Central Texas for over eighteen years.
+We have been raising Miniature Horses here in Central Texas for twenty years.
 Minis are a delightful and intelligent breed, and we highly recommend the purebred American Miniature Horse for any horse lover.
 We chose the miniature horse breed because we love horses but don't ride as often as we did when we were younger.
 Most people don't realize you can do anything with a miniature horse that you can with a big horse except ride.
 And riding isn't out of the question for small children and grandchildren.

 Here on our website we have put together some photos and articles about mini horses for your entertainment and to help you understand why they are such a special breed of horse.